michael-je/the-lone-dancer/README.md

 # The Lone Dancer - Discord music bot

-This is a working discord bot centered around streaming music from **YouTube** into a voice channel.
+This is a Discord bot centered around streaming music from **YouTube** into a voice channel.
 It is in active development and recieves regular feature updates and bug fixes.

 ---
 ## Main features